DavidTortajadaLatorre/DIE-Project/Project3.md

 **Main Problem Faced: Overfitting due to...**

 The main reason behind overfitting behaviour was due to a unsuitable choice of the batch size, we noticed a substantial improvement after incresing the batch from 80 to 200.
 In addition, the inital model was way too complex.
 As a consequence, we reduced number of layers and its size.
+Overfitting can be clearly observed as validation and testing loss curves diverge.

 ![image](https://github.com/user-attachments/assets/55dc1359-ee1c-4b7b-a744-9a5207fc0b3c)

-**Results:**
+**Final Results:**